Dual wield: Asia

-During the campaign Muslim conquest in 6th to 7th century AD, a Rashidun caliphate general named Khalid ibn Walid was reported to favor wielding two broad swords, with one in each hand, during combat.
+During the campaign Muslim conquest in 6th to 7th century AD, Rashidun caliphate general Khalid ibn Walid was reported to favor wielding two broad swords, with one in each hand, during combat.

 Traditional schools of Japanese martial arts include dual wield techniques, particularly a style conceived by Miyamoto Musashi involving the katana and wakizashi, two-sword kenjutsu techniques he called Niten Ichi-ryū.

 Eskrima, the traditional martial arts of the Philippines teaches Doble Baston techniques involving the basic use of a pair of rattan sticks and also Espada y daga or Sword/Stick and Dagger.
 Okinawan martial arts have a method that uses a pair of sai.

 Chinese martial arts involve the use of a pair of butterfly swords and hook swords.

 Famed for his enormous strength, Dian Wei, a military general serving under the warlord Cao Cao in the late Eastern Han dynasty of China, excelled at wielding a pair of ji (a halberd-like weapon), each of which was said to weigh 40 jin.

+Chen An, a warlord who lived during the Jin dynasty (266–420) and Sixteen Kingdoms period, wielded a sword and a serpent spear in each hand, supposedly measuring at 7 chi and 1 zhang 8 chi respectively.

-During Wei–Jie war, Ran Min, emperor of the short-lived Ran Wei empire of China, wielded two weapons, one in each hand, and fought fiercely, inflicting many casualties on the Xianbei soldiers while mounted on the famous horse Zhu Long ("Red Dragon").
+During Ran Wei–Later Zhao war, Ran Min, emperor of the short-lived Ran Wei empire of China, wielded two weapons, one in each hand, and fought fiercely, inflicting many casualties on the Xianbei soldiers while mounted on the famous horse Zhu Long ("Red Dragon").

 Gatka, a weapon-based martial art from the Punjab region, is known to use two sticks at a time.

 The Thailand weapon-based martial art Krabi Krabong involves the use of a separate Krabi in each hand.

 Kalaripayattu teaches advanced students to use either two sticks (of various sizes) or two daggers or two swords, simultaneously.

 Modern

 The use of a gun in each hand is often associated with the American Old West, mainly due to media portrayals.
-It was common for people in the era to carry two guns, but not to use them at the same time, as shown in movies.
+It was common for people in the era to carry two guns, but not to use them at the same time.
 The second gun served as a backup weapon, to be used only if the main one suffered a malfunction or was lost or emptied.

-However, there were several examples of gunmen in the West who actually used two pistols at the same time in their gunfights:
+However, there were several examples of gunmen in the West who used two pistols at the same time in their gunfights: